blue-horizons/wordle.py/README.md

 # wordle.py

 This is a python version of the popular game.<br><br>
+requires chalk `pip install simple-chalk` or use `dependencies.bat`

 Download and extract the files into the same file. <br>
 Run `wordle.py`. <br>